 Shaheen Butt has been part of the Pickering Council representing Ward 3 since 2016.
 Prior to politics, he worked in the corporate environment for over 30 years, 25 of those at IBM Canada.
 He consistently applies his experience and business skills in collaboration with the community on City projects and initiatives.

-As a socially responsible and active member of the community for over ten years, Mahjabeen Fatema (Fatema) is currently involved with the Pickering Islamic Centre as an Educational Professional and the President of the Sister's Committee.
+As a socially responsible and active member of the community for over ten years, Mahjabeen Fatema (Fatema) is currently involved with the Pickering Islamic Centre as a Educational Professional and the President of the Sister's Committee.
 Fatema is honoured and excited to be a part of the Pickering Public Library Board that involves helping people navigate, select, and analyze a perpetually growing body of information.

-Doodnauth is a licensed Professional Engineer (P. Eng.) with the Province of Ontario, and holds a Masters of Engineering Degree and a Project Management Professional (PMP) certification from the Project Management Institute.
+Doodnauth Sharma is a licensed Professional Engineer (P. Eng.) with the Province of Ontario, and holds a Master of Engineering Degree and a Project Management Professional (PMP) certification from the Project Management Institute.
 He believes in giving back to the community by volunteering and contributes to many community organizations.
 Doodnauth sees the library as an important community resource that needs to be explored and utilized to its fullest potential.

 An experienced public policy professional and systems thinker, Kerry Smuk has worked in senior roles advancing policy development in the non-profit sector and government for more than 10 years.
 She is committed to collaboration and building relationships and is very excited to contribute to the Pickering Public Library’s vision and growth.
 Kerry has volunteered with Girl Guides of Canada and has been a Patient & Family Experience Partner since 2019.